School Science Lessons

 The solid and the solution are corrosive so handle with care and avoid spills.

-If spill occurs, wipe up spilled material with wet cloth and neutralize remaining acid with dilute ammonia or baking soda until no acid reaction with blue litmus paper.
+If spill occurs, wipe spilled material with wet cloth and neutralize remaining acid with dilute ammonia or baking soda until no acid reaction with blue litmus paper.

 Sodium hydrogen sulfate, fused, is Na2S2O7.NaHSO4.